Advanced soft-tissue sarcomas are rare and often lethal cancers.

-GIST is a rare intestinal soft tissue tumor.
-About 10 new GISTs are diagnosed annually per 1 million in most populations.
-The majority of GISTs contain a mutation in KIT or platelet-derived growth factor alpha-receptors.
-The mutation activates receptors abnormally and enables the continuous growth and dividing of tumor cells.
-About 60% of patients are treated with surgery alone.
-The rest of the patients, who have metastatic disease or whose tumor has a high risk of recurrence are treated with KIT and platelet-derived growth factor receptor alpha targeting small molecule compounds such as Glivec®.
-These therapeutics prevent oncogenic function of the mutated receptors and kill tumor cells.
-However, most GISTs become resistant to the current therapies eventually and novel approaches to treat cancer are needed.
+GIST is an exception among soft-tissue sarcomas, as there are precision medicines available to treat it.
+A genetic mutation activates either KIT or platelet-derived growth factor alpha receptors abnormally, which enables the continuous growth and division of tumor cells.
+About 40% of patients, including those who have metastatic disease or tumors with a high risk of recurrence, are treated with KIT and platelet-derived growth factor receptor alpha-targeting small molecule compounds such as Glivec®.
+These therapeutics are effective, but eventually most GISTs become resistant to therapy, and novel approaches to treat GISTs are needed.

 There is a clear unmet clinical need to identify novel therapeutic options for soft-tissue sarcoma patients.
 Our first precision medicine product to treat these tumors, SAR001, specifically targets the PDE3A protein, which is frequently expressed in GIST and other soft-tissue tumors.